NetBrainAPI/NetBrain-Data-Retrieve-API-R12.1/Amazon AWS/AWS VPC/AWS Resource Data/aws_vpc_describe_target_groups.md

-The "Describe Load Balancer Target Groups" API provides a list of all target groups within the specified region.
+The <b>Describe Load Balancer Target Groups<b> API provides a list of all target groups within the specified region.
 The API response includes detailed information about each target group and its associated targets.

-This API is part of the AWS VPC Router in NetBrain and corresponds to the describe_target_groups function of the AWS REST API.
+This API is part of the AWS VPC Router in NetBrain and corresponds to the `describe_target_groups` function of the AWS REST API.